Time is essential to celestial navigation in its present form.

 core and its shell, UT2 is also not a uniform time scale.

 International Earth Rotation

-Service (IERS), located at the U.S. Naval Observatory, monitors the
+Service (IERS), located at the U.S. Naval Observatory in Washington, monitors the

 Earth's rotation.
 Part of its mission involves the determination of a time

 scale based on the current rate of the rotation of the Earth.

 Eventually, all "natural" time scales based on the

 rotation of the Earth will suffer from non-uniform and even non-predictable

 irregularities of the motion of the Earth such as the effects of precession